lmhale99/DataModelDict/README.rst

 The reverse conversions are done for the special characters mentioned in the Conversion from Python to XML section above.

-Any 'attr' attribute fields are converted to elements named '@attr' and corresponding '#text' elements are created if needed.
+Any ‘attr’ attribute fields are converted to elements named ‘@attr’ and corresponding ‘#text’ elements are created if needed.

 Class Documentation
 ===================

-Provides the DataModelDict class for creating, accessing and manipulating json/xml data structures.
+DataModelDict class for representing data models equivalently in Python, JSON, and XML.

-**class DataModelDict.DataModelDict(*args, **kwargs)**
+**class DataModelDict.DataModelDict(*args, kwargs)**

    Bases: ``collections.OrderedDict``, ``object``